 Liturgy 3.1: Creation, Trinity and theologies of worship and prayer.

 Liturgy 3.2: Traditions of prayer (1): seminar with readings on Benedictine and Franciscan prayer.

-Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
-This essay is based on notes for a lecture on the MTh module, TH 8824: Liturgy, Worship and Spirituality, on 29 September 2014.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
+This essay is based on notes for a lecture on the MTh module, TH 8824: Liturgy, Worship and Spirituality, on 5 October 2015.